 The Design Process – Broad Ripple Modern Craftsman

 It is important to think about the big picture but also the fine details.
-At HAUS, we look at every item in depth and work closely with the owners to ensure they have ownership not only in the physical home but also the design process.
+At HAUS, we look at every item in depth and work closely with the owners to ensure they have ownership not only in the physical home but also in the design process.
 While we are able to design disconnected from reality, each project has a personality that is reflected by the owner.
 After all, what we do is service to clients.

 Although the construction documents are two-dimensional, we think, see, and live in three dimensions.
 The image below is a ghosted version of the 3D computer model.
 One can begin to see all the elements within the spaces, from the structural elements to the furniture pieces.
 Please check back later for more enhanced interior views – we plan to share those once we have a chance!